 That being said, we ask for a $200.00 deposit to put your name on the waiting list.
 This deposit will hold your place in line until you decide that your new puppy has finally come along, even if that means that you pass on every other puppy for two months, two years or even longer.
 It's a non refundable deposit.
 That protects not only us from being overwhelmed by people who aren't seriously searching, but also protects you and the puppies from having people who are not serious, hold us up from making connections between our puppies and forever homes.
 Once on the list, when your turn comes around, you will have 5 days from the birth announcement of the new litter to decide if you would like to select a puppy from that litter or pass and wait for the next.
 We ask for your second deposit ($400) to confirm that you will be taking a puppy from that litter.
 The actual picking of the individual puppies doesn't take place the open house for the litter and then the pick goes in order of the list.
 The balance of the cost is due either in cash at the time of pick up or one week earlier if you would like to pay via check by mail or Paypal.
 Then it's just another 4 weeks until your baby comes home and your waiting is over.

-We feed our puppies and adults Nature's Domain.
-It has a 4 out of 5 start rating.
+We feed our puppies and adults Diamond Naturals All Life Stages Dog food.
 Another great brand we suggest is Fromm.
 We often get asked how much and how often to feed a puppy.
 We do not do individual feeding.
 Once our puppies move on to puppy food, we feed them as a litter in a large dish, twice a day.
 Typically a puppy should be fed twice a day.
 1 1/2 cups each morning (please feed more if your puppy seems hungry) and 1 1/2 cups at night.
 We suggest feeding a couple hours before bedtime and also putting up the water a few hours before bedtime (otherwise, water should always be available to your puppy).
-If you choose not to feed your puppy Nature's Domain, all you need to do is mix your choice brand of food with ours for at least 5 days (adding less of our food periodically) to prevent soft stool.
-We will send you home a sample bag of Nature's Domain,
+If you choose not to feed your puppy the same food we have him/her on, all you need to do is mix your choice brand of food with ours for at least 5 days (adding less of our food periodically) to prevent soft stool.
+We will send you home a sample bag of Diamond Naturals All Life Stages Dog food.